PaddlePaddle/PaddleSpeech/demos/metaverse/README.md

 ```
 In `run.sh`, it will execute `source path.sh` firstly, which will set the environment variants.

-If you would like to try your own sentence, please replace the sentence in the `sentences.txt`.
+If you would like to try your own sentence, please replace the sentence in `sentences.txt`.

 If you would like to try your own image, please replace the image `download/Lamarr.png` in the shell script.